Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Last but certainly not least, another spectacular attraction normally included only with the longer tours - because it's not a quick visit - is the dazzling series of rooms known as Napoleon's Apartments.

 Contrary to what you might believe from the name, Napoleon III never lived here himself but he did order the rooms created as part of his major expansion of the Louvre's Richelieu Wing in the 1850s.
-His Minister of State used the rooms to entertain and no doubt impress visiting heads of state.
+His Minister of State used the rooms to impress and entertain visiting heads of state.
+As you walk through the rooms, you'll understand why this strategy succeeded.

 The apartments outshine even the over-the-top opulence of Louis XIV's Versailles Palace - but then Louis was a mere king whereas Napoleon III was France's Second Emperor, like his famous uncle, Napoleon Bonaparte, who was the first to bestow this title upon himself.